embeddedgo/embeddedgo.github.io/getting_started.md

 2. Git command.

-   To instll git on Linux use the package manager provided by your Linux distribution (apt, pacman, rpm, ...).
+   To install git on Linux use the package manager provided by your Linux distribution (apt, pacman, rpm, ...).

    Windows users may check the [git for Windows](https://gitforwindows.org/) website.